theposch/mainstream/docs/ONBOARDING.md

 3. Enter URL and optional title
 4. Favicon is displayed automatically

+### Edit a Stream

+1. Visit stream page (`/stream/stream-name`)
+2. Click "..." menu → "Edit Stream"
+3. Change name, description, or privacy
+4. Click "Save Changes" (auto-redirects if name changes)

+### Add Members to a Private Stream

+1. Create or edit a stream to make it private
+2. Visit stream page → Click "..." menu → "Manage Members"
+3. Search for users and click "Add"
+4. Members can view and contribute to the stream
+5. Remove members by clicking the X button

+**Roles:**
+- **Owner** - Full access, cannot be removed
+- **Admin** - Can add/remove regular members
+- **Member** - Can view and contribute

 ### Delete an Asset

 Open asset detail → Click "..." menu → Delete (owner only)